Toronto Real Estate Litigation Lawyer

 We have acted for both buyers and sellers in failed closing disputes involving residential and commercial properties throughout the Greater Toronto Area.
 We understand the interplay between the standard OREA form, the Vendors and Purchasers Act, and the equitable principles that govern these claims in Ontario courts.

-We also litigate non-fraudulent title disputes, including competing claims to ownership, boundary and easement disputes, adverse possession claims, and disagreements arising from the Land Titles Act assurance fund.
+Beyond fraud, we also litigate non-fraudulent title disputes, including competing claims to ownership, boundary and easement disputes, adverse possession claims, and disagreements arising from the Land Titles Act assurance fund.

 Misrepresentation & Non-Disclosure Claims